 What to serve with chicken noodle soup

-You're finally ready to enjoy a hot bowl of homestyle chicken noodle soup.
-This soup recipe makes plentiful helpings, and it's a healthy, and far more flavorful, alternative to the salty canned soup staples of our childhoods.
+You're finally ready to enjoy a hot bowl of Panera chicken noodle soup.
+This Panera copycat recipe makes plentiful helpings, and it's a healthy, and far more flavorful, alternative to the salty canned chicken soup staples of our childhoods or Panera bread.

-- 1 lb skinless boneless chicken thighs seasoned with salt and pepper
+- 1 lb skinless boneless chicken thighs Pepper and lightly seasoned with salt

 - 2 tbsp olive oil